frossm/dirsize/README.md

 **Note:**

 Snap applications run in a container and by default do not have rights to see files on the filesystem outside of this 'sandbox.'
-In order to use DirSize, it needs to be able see file names and sized.
+In order to use DirSize, it needs to be able see file names and sizes.
 The interface ``system-backup`` gives it that right.
 Therefore, to use dirsize , you need to allow it to read file information by executing:

 ``sudo snap connect dirsize:system-backup``